rhysd/actionlint/docs/checks.md

    |
 21 |         type: object
    |               ^~~~~~
-test.yaml:26:18: input "path" of workflow_call event has the default value "", but it is also required. if an input is marked as required, its default value will never be used [workflow-call]
+test.yaml:26:18: input "path" of workflow_call event has the default value "", but it is also required. if an input is marked as required, its default value will never be used [events]
    |
 26 |         default: ''
    |                  ^~